reactors-io/reactors-io.github.io/faq.md

 **Short answer:**

-Reactors.IO is an actor framework, not a streaming framework, so no.
+Reactors.IO is an actor framework, not a streaming framework, so it has no concept of concurrent stream processing.
+However,
-You could use Reactors.IO to implement a streaming framework, which can comply to that standard.
+you could use Reactors.IO to implement a streaming framework, which can comply to that standard.

 **Long answer:**